osV22/ejpt_notes/README.md

   - `fping -a -g IPRANGE`
     - `-a` flag, we want to see only hosts that are available (alive)
     - `-g` flag, we want this a ping sweep and not standard ping request
-    - To hide offline hosts error messages use `2>/dev/null` at the end of the command ex: `fping -a -g 10.10.10.2 10.10.10.222 2>/dev/null` will show us only valid and alive hosts
+    - To hide offline hosts error messages use `2>/dev/null` at the end of the command ex: `fping -a -g 10.10.10.2 10.10.10.222 2>/dev/null` will show us only valid and alive hosts (CAN BACKFIRE, sometimes skips hosts with all ports closed)

 - Port Scanning
   - `-sS` flag - Stealth scanning in nmap is decent against firewalls but can still be detected by some IDS.
 It's a SYN scan that drops the 3-handshake communication before connecting, which makes the service on the port unable of detecting it.